 On-Site Camping at the Gould Community Center

 To ensure that we have space for our volunteers and race staff and to adhere to our permit agreement, we can only offer a limited number of runner camping spaces.
 Late arrivals without a pre-ordered reservation will be turned away.
-Gates to the Community Center will be closed after packet pickup ends on Friday night.
+Gates to the Community Center will be closed after packet pickup ends each night.

 Local Cabins & Yurts